-The Patrol Committee and the Finance Committee both have openings for two residents on their respective committees.
+The Patrol Committee and Property & Grounds Committee have openings for two homeowners on their respective committees.

 Finance – Ensures Association’s finances and budgets are secure.

-Patrol – Oversees Patrol and observes and reports events/activities affecting homeowners.
+Patrol – Oversees the Patrol and observes and reports events/activities affecting homeowners.

 All Committee positions are voluntary.
 We encourage you to consider becoming more actively involved in your community by joining one of the Sun City Aliante committees listed above.